Geri McClymont taught for several years in a public school district that utilized teacher performance pay.

 3. It Pressures Teachers to Discriminate Among Their Colleagues

-With teacher pay for performance, teachers who teach in specialty areas such as ESL or special education and who service students in collaboration with regular classroom teachers are financially rewarded by sharing their student caseload with classroom teachers with a record of high standardized student test scores.
+With teacher pay for performance, teachers who teach in specialty areas such as English as a second language or special education and who service students in collaboration with regular classroom teachers are financially rewarded by sharing their student caseload with classroom teachers with a record of high standardized student test scores.

 With the performance pay model, specialty area teachers have little incentive to work with classroom teachers with historically lower test scores, or with newer or less experienced teachers, because doing so will likely negatively impact their salary.

-4. It Does Not Reward Teachers for their Dedication
+4. It Doesn't Reward Teachers for Their Dedication to Teaching

 The performance pay model does not honor teachers for their years of service in the teaching profession.